Daniel Blower

 Associate

-Daniel joined us in 2017 and brings a breadth of experience across complex historic buildings of all scales.
+Daniel joined us in 2017 and brings a breadth of experience across complex historic buildings and new-builds of all scales.

-Daniel’s work includes an ongoing relationship with the Grade I listed National Gallery where he has supported the Gallery in undertaking complex refurbishments of support spaces whilst maintaining public access to adjacent Gallery spaces.
-He recently worked on an alteration to part of a 20th Century extension that will enhance the client’s ability to support education groups and is currently working on a roof envelopment refurbishment of two of their galleries.
+Daniel’s work includes an ongoing relationship with the Grade I listed National Gallery, where he has supported them in a variety of works such as complex refurbishments of support spaces whilst maintaining public access to gallery spaces, and the hanging of new artworks.
+He is currently working on a roof envelopment refurbishment of two of their galleries.

-Daniel has a keen passion for getting to grips with the history of a building and this was put to good use in his involvement in his recent work at the V&A, which has involved refurbishment of the historic North & South Court roofs.
-The project is currently on site, here Daniel is undertaking the client monitoring role.
+Daniel has a keen passion for getting to grips with the history of a building and this was put to good use in his involvement in his work at the V&A, which involved refurbishment of the historic North & South Court roofs.